 Camper Cushion Covers DIY

-For our RV I really wanted to replace the bench sitting area with table and chairs, but there is mechanical equipment under one of the benches and it wasn’t worth asking Hubs to rejig the mechanical portions of the trailer.
-Instead, I chose to work with the existing benches and do a camper cushion covers diy instead.
+As soon as I fixed the valances on the RV, the RV dinette cushions stuck out.
+They were this old green olive brown sort of color and quite worn They did not match the new blue and yellow window treatments.
+I planned on replacing the dinette area with a table and chairs, but there is mechanical equipment under one of the benches and it wasn’t worth asking Hubs to rejig the mechanical portions of the trailer.
+Instead, I chose to keep the existing benches and redo the RV dinette cushions.

 Saving the Zippers

 Start by saving the zippers.
-Using a stitch ripper pick out all the stitches.
-Zippers especially ones this long are expensive, it’s worth the effort of picking out the sewing stitches and reusing them.
+Using a seam ripper pick out all the stitches holding the zipper in.
+Zippers especially heavy-duty metal ones this long are expensive, it’s worth the effort to pick out the sewing stitches and reuse the zippers.

 Take Apart the Existing Cushion as a Pattern

-Make sure you don’t rip the material, but unlike the zipper it isn’t necessary to remove every single stitch.
+When taking the old covers apart, make sure you don’t rip the material, but unlike the zipper, it isn’t necessary to remove every single stitch.
 Take apart the seams with a stitch ripper and try tugging it to see if the seams will rip.
-Its a real time saver if you can rip the seams apart.
+It’s a real-time saver if you can rip the seams apart.
 Just be careful not to tear the fabric.

-Some of the original fabric pieces are shaped, but most of them are a simple rectangle.
-For the rectangular pieces, measure the existing rectangular pieces of fabric and then cut the new fabric to the same size.
+Some of the original fabric pieces had a specific shape, but the majority were a simple rectangle.
+For the shaped piece I placed the old fabric good side up on top of the new fabric good size up.
+Pinned them together and cut the shape out.
+For the rectangle pieces, I thought the best way was to measure the rectangular pieces and then cut the new fabric to the same size.

 Attaching the Zipper

-Find the two pieces that go on each side of the zipper.
+Find the two pieces of fabric that fit against the side of the zipper.
 Fold over one edge 1/4 inch and press to create a crease.

-Place the pressed edge along the zipper and using a zipper foot sew along the edge of the zipper, leaving a little bit of space for the zipper teeth while catching the edge of the fabric.
+Place the pressed edge along the zipper.
+Using a sewing machine with a zipper foot attached, sew along the edge of the zipper, leaving a little bit of space for the zipper teeth while catching the edge of the fabric.

-Do this on both the top and bottom of the zipper.
+Do this on both the top and bottom sides of the zipper.
+Remove the zipper foot.

-Attach the two ends pieces of fabric to the ends of the zipper pieces and sew in place.
+Attach the two ends pieces of fabric to the ends of the zipper pieces and sew them in place.
 My side pieces were narrower than the zippered portion.
-To make sure they aligned I folded the side panels in half to find center and then aligned it with the middle of the zipper.
+To make sure they aligned I folded the short side of the side panels in half to find the center.
+Then align the center with the middle of the zipper.

 Attaching the Front Panel